How the CCP and Its Proxies Created a ‘World on Fire’: Col. John Mills

 Before we go international, I just wanted to mention something.

-So, with these three groups working together to achieve certain outcomes, this was best first sort of best documented in Vancouver, how that was some of the earliest parts of infiltration by the Chinese Communist Party in North America.
+So with these three groups working together to achieve certain outcomes, this was best first kind of best documented in Vancouver, how that was one of the earliest parts of infiltration by the Chinese Communist Party in North America.

-But you can imagine how much easier that becomes, for example, when you have triads, you know, working with Trinaragua as an example, right?
+But you can imagine how much easier that becomes, for example, when you have triads working with Trenaragua as an example, right?

-Because there's kind of a natural affinity to function there.
+Because there's a kind of a natural affinity to function there.

-But we just don't think in terms of, you know, well, this government is working with organized crime, is working with the wealthy businessman as one with a common goal in mind with the Chinese Communist Party at the helm directing how this is going to go down.
+But we just don't think in terms of, you know, this government is working with organized crime is working with the wealthy businessmen as one with a common goal in mind with the Chinese Communist Party at the helm directing how this is going to go down.

 Yeah, absolutely.